moulid15/Instagram_Message_Filter/README.md

 `{user}` == the person you sent the direct message to <br />
 `{message}` == the message you are looking for

+# example

+    python finder.py messages.json blink_182_intern this is a message